 - Passengers in transit will not require the PCR test as long as they are not leaving the airport

 - Citizens of Bulgaria returning home who are unable to fulfill the test requirement can also quarantine for 10-days

 If you are one of the approved tourists to visit Bulgaria this summer, here are the current health and safety protocols in place:

-- A face mask, scarf, or bandana is required in all enclosed public spaces
+- A face mask is required in all enclosed public spaces

 - Social distancing of at least 1.5 metres in place

 - Masks must be worn on public transit at all times

 - Shopping malls, markets and departments stores